-Pedro’s work is published at top-tier conferences (ACM CHI & UIST) and demonstrated at venues such as ACM SIGGRAPH and IEEE Haptics.
-Pedro has received the ACM CHI Best Paper award for his work on Affordance++, Best Talk Awards and several nominations.
+Pedro’s work is published at top-tier conferences (ACM CHI & UIST) and demonstrated at venues such as SIGGRAPH and IEEE Haptics.
+Pedro has received the CHI Best Paper award for his work on Affordance++, Best Talk Awards and a Best Paper nomination.
 As part of his research, Pedro has exhibited at Ars Electronica 2017, Science Gallery Dublin and World Economic Forum in San Francisco.
 His work also captured the interest of media, such as MIT Technology Review, NBC, Discovery Channel, NewScientist or Wired.

-I believe that science & art together are key to humanity’s future: Hence, my research inspires in neuroscience and art, while at its core is rooted in electrical engineering and computer science.
-My objective is to probe, provoke and understand the fusion between our body and interactive devices.
+1. I believe that science & art together are key to humanity’s future: Hence, my research inspires in neuroscience and art, while at its core is rooted in electrical engineering and computer science.
+My objective is to probe, provoke and understand the integration between our body and interactive devices.

 2. My previous research interests also included: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & interactive fabrication; (2) acoustic interfaces, such a smart(er) touchscreen that is able to differentiate touch contacts, such as nails, knuckles, feet or even everyday objects.
 My master thesis was a large-scale multitouch table for DJing.
 My PhD thesis was interactive systems based on electrical muscle stimulation.